 Rummy requires certain amount of skill because the fall of the cards has to be memorized and the building up of Rummy requires considerable skill in holding and discarding cards.
 We cannot, therefore, say that the game of Rummy is a game of entire chance.
 It is mainly and preponderantly a game of skill.
 Refer "State of Andhra Pradesh v.
 K. Satyanarayana and Ors., AIR 1968 SC 825" held by Hon'ble Supreme Court of India, while dealing with the provisions of the Hyderabad Gambling Act, 1305.

-It is the settled legal position therefore for over four decades that rummy is a game of skill and it has also been a widespread and broadly enjoyed social and recreational activity for millions of people in India.
-Additionally, the Supreme Court has held that 'gaming' in the context of the Act would mean wagering or betting on games of chance, and it would not include games of skill, and in view of the specific provision and legislative intent reflects that the games of mere skill are exempted from all of the penal provisions of the Act.
-With all such inferences, it can be concluded that it is legal to play skill based games on Ace2Three.
+The Supreme Court has held that 'gaming' in the context of the Act would mean wagering or betting on games of chance, and it would not include games of skill, and in view of the specific provision and legislative intent reflects that the games of mere skill are exempted from all of the penal provisions of the Act.
+With all such inferences, it can be concluded that it is legal to play skill based games on A23.

-However, we further wish to inform you that Ace2Three does not allow players from Assam, Nagaland, Orissa, Sikkim and Telangana to play on its website.
+However, we further wish to inform you that A23 does not allow players from Assam, Nagaland, Meghalaya, Orissa, Sikkim, Telangana and Andhra Pradesh to play on its website.
 "The Assam Game and Betting Act, 1970" & "Prevention of Gambling Act, 1954" of Orissa do not provide an exception for Games of Skill, The Nagaland Online Gaming Act, 2016, and Sikkim On-line Gaming (Regulation) Act, 2008 envisage a licensing regime for specified skill games.
-If you would like to seek any further clarification on legality, please feel free to write to us on: firstname.lastname@example.org
+If you would like to seek any further clarification on legality, please feel free to write to us on: email@example.com